 IPO, OFS, and FPO – How are they different?

 The promoters can choose to raise additional capital from its existing shareholders by offering them new shares at a discounted price (generally lower than Market Price).
-The company offers new shares in proportion of shares already held by the shareholders.
-For example, a 1:4 Rights Issue would mean that for every 4 shares held 1 additional share is offered.
+The company offers new shares in the proportion of shares already held by the shareholders.
+For example, a 1:4 Rights Issue would mean that every 4 shares held 1 additional share is offered.
 Although this option looks good, it limits the company to raise the capital from a small number of investors who are already holding shares of the company and might not want to invest more.
-A rights issue leads to creation of new shares that are offered to the shareholders, which in turn, dilutes the value of the previous held shares.
+A rights issue leads to the creation of new shares that are offered to the shareholders, which dilutes the value of the previously held shares.

-An example of an Offer for Sale is NTPC limited which offered a maximum of 46.35 million shares at a floor price of Rs 168 and was fully subscribed in the 2 day period.
+An example of an Offer for Sale is NTPC limited, which offered a maximum of 46.35 million shares at a floor price of Rs 168 and was fully subscribed in the 2 day period.
 The OFS was held on 29th August 2017 for Non-Retail Investors and 30th August 2017.

-The company decides on a Price Band and the FPO is publicly advertised.
-Prospective investors can bid for the issue using ASBA portal through Internet Banking or apply offline through a Bank Branch.
+The company decides on a Price Band, and the FPO is publicly advertised.
+Prospective investors can bid for the issue using the ASBA portal through Internet Banking or apply offline through a Bank Branch.
 After the bidding process is complete, the cut-off price is declared based on the demand and the additional shares allotted are listed on the exchange for trading in the secondary markets.

 Difference between OFS and FPO

 - An OFS is used to offload Promoters’ shares while an FPO is used to fund new projects.

 - Dilution of shares is allowed in an FPO leading to change in Shareholding structure while OFS does not affect the number of authorized shares.

 - Only the companies with a Market Capitalisation of Rs 1000 crores and above can use the OFS route to raise funds while all the listed companies can use the FPO option.